LazerLambda/RapMachine/README.md

     and provide the necessary credentials to each variable.
 - Download [fasttext's language identification model](https://dl.fbaipublicfiles.com/fasttext/supervised-models/lid.176.bin) and place it in the same folder as this file.
-- Create a folder called `.model` in the same folder as this file and place the proper finetuned GPT-2 model inside it (`.model/GPT-2-finetuned/config.json pytorch...`).
+- Create a folder called `.model` in the same folder as this file and place the proper finetuned GPT-2 model (see Models section) inside it
+  (`.model/GPT2-rap-recommended/config.json pytorch...`).
 The model is available [here](https://drive.google.com/drive/folders/116WlytHENvyNia_xZr7GxUEym20SjeQn?usp=sharing)
 - Hardware that can deal with GPT-2.